St. Paul University Dumaguete - Scholarships and Other Discounts

 3. Original birth certificate of the veteran's child

 4. 2 pcs.
-2 x 2 IG picture of veteran and child
+2 x 2 ID picture of veteran and child

 6. Death Certificate of the veteran (if deceased)